bacor/gatsby-source-orcid-publications/README.md

 # `gatsby-source-orcid-publications`

-Gatsby source plugin that fetches publications from ORCID and formats them using [Citation.js](citation.js.org/).
-You can pass multiple ORCID ids.
-The plugin will retrieve all publications (works) associated with these ids, and create nodes for all unique publications, while also associating each publication to the ORCID ids.
+[Gatsby](https://gatsbyjs.com/) source plugin to pull publications from [ORCID](https://orcid.org/) and format them using [Citation.js](https://citation.js.org/).

+- Pulls publications from multiple ORCID ids
+- Formatted bibliography using custom citation styles
+- Query publications in GraphQL

+---

 ## Basic usage

-The only required option is a list of ORCID ids, but you can find [a list of all options below](#configuration).
-In particular, you can customize the citation style by passing a CSL template.
+The only required option is a list of ORCID ids, but you can find [a list of all options below](#plugin-options).

 ```js
 // In your gatsby-config.js